-The internship is the final, "capstone" field experience that builds on and integrates prior experiences and coursework, allowing increasing autonomy in providing comprehensive diagnostic services under supervision.
+The practicum is the final, “capstone” field experience that builds on and integrates prior experiences and coursework, allowing increasing autonomy in providing comprehensive diagnostic services under supervision.
 The primary focus and purpose is assuring breadth and quality of training designed to help the intern develop those competencies necessary for professional functioning in the schools.
-Students in the Educational Diagnostician sequence must enroll in two consecutive semesters of ECLS 7394 and successfully complete 160 hours of supervised internship experience in a public school to complete program requirements and to partially meet state requirements for certification as an Educational Diagnostician.
-Please see the Internship Handbook for more information.
+Students in the educational diagnostician sequence must enroll in two consecutive semesters of practicum and successfully complete 160 hours of supervised practicum experience in a public school to complete program requirements and to partially meet state requirements for certification as an educational diagnostician.
+Please see the practicum handbook for more information.

 Applying for a Certification Plan

-The certification plan details the coursework and requirements you'll need in order to be eligible to be recommend for a Texas Educator Certificate through the State Board for Educator Certification (SBEC).
-Please begin the process by completing the Certification Plan Survey early in your program of study.
+The certification plan details the coursework and requirements you’ll need in order to be eligible to be recommended for a Texas educator certificate through the State Board for Educator Certification.

 The faculty advisor will work with the certification office to complete your certification plan.
 All courses will be evaluated to determine which courses are needed.
 Some courses may be waived for those with EC-12 special education certification.
 Please contact ELPS diagnostician certification for more information.

-Prior to applying to take the TExES Educational Diagnostician (153), students are expected to complete all pre-requisite courses and benchmark requirements for the certification.
-Students should consult with Dr. Krista Coleman, Certification Officer, for details about obtaining certification.
-Information is available at on our Certification webpage.
+Prior to applying to take the TExES Educational Diagnostician (253), students are expected to complete all pre-requisite courses and benchmark requirements for the certification.
+Students should contact ELPS diagnostician certification for details about obtaining certification.
+Information is available on our certification page.

 Credit toward an M.Ed.

-For more information about this program, please contact Dr. Kristen Hassett.
+For more information about this program, please contact ELPS diagnostician certification.

 To apply for this program, please visit ELPS Admissions.
 Certification applicants are not eligible for financial aid.